pravega/pravega/documentation/src/docs/controller-service.md

 and aborts transactions whose timeouts have elapsed.
 Details of transaction management can be found later in the document.

-### Controller as a Container Mapper <a name="controllerAsContainerMapper"></a>
+### Cluster Management <a name="controllerAsContainerMapper"></a>

-The controller is responsible for managing mapping of Segment Containers to Segment Store nodes.
-One controller instance is chosen as a leader using zookeeper based leader election recipe.
-The leader monitors lifecycle of segment store nodes as they are added to/removed from the cluster and performs redistribution of segment containers across available segment store nodes.
+The controller is responsible for managing segment store cluster.
+Controller manages life cycle of segment store nodes as they are added to/removed from the cluster and performs redistribution of segment containers across available segment store nodes.